ethereum/consensus-specs/specs/core/0_beacon-chain.md

 * `genesis_time` equals `time` in the `ChainStart` log
 * `processed_pow_receipt_root` equals `receipt_root` in the `ChainStart` log
-* `initial_validator_entries` is built according to the `Deposit` logs up to the deposit that triggered the `ChainStart` log, processed in the order in which they were emitted (oldest to newest)
+* `initial_validator_deposits` is a list of `Deposit` objects built according to the `Eth1Deposit` logs up to the deposit that triggered the `ChainStart` log, processed in the order in which they were emitted (oldest to newest)

 ### Vyper code